evantahler/nodePhidgets/readme.md

 As illustrated above, you can retrieve data by adding the appropriate listeners (`'input'`, `'sensor'`, etc.).
-You can also, at any time, manually check the status of any inputs, sensors or outputs.
-Depending on the type of board you are using, all of these will or will not be available.
+You can also, at any time, manually check the status of any inputs, sensors, leds, outputs, etc. Depending on the type of board you are using, all of these will or will not be available.
 For example, on a `PhidgetLED` board, there are no inputs or sensors.
 However, you can still read the state of all LEDS by looking at the `PhidgetLED.leds` object.
 This object will look like this: